-The Well of Loneliness by Radclyffe Hall (Jonathan Cape, 1928)
+Book name: The Well of Loneliness

 The path to acceptance and equality for the LGBTQIA+ community is a long and hard one, and it's still being navigated by many facing dangerous situations, both here in the UK and around the world.

 Radclyffe Hall studied at King's College, London before going on to write a number of novels dealing with the theme of sexual and romantic relationships between women.
 She won the Prix Femina Vie Heureuse and the James Tait Black Memorial Prize for Adam's Breed.